phalcon-orphanage/docs/en/db-models.md

 <a name='create-update-records'></a>
 ## Creating/Updating Records
 The `Phalcon\Mvc\Model::save()` method allows you to create/update records according to whether they already exist in the table associated with a model.
-The save method is called internally by the create and update methods of `Phalcon\Mvc\Model`.
+The save method is called internally by the create and update methods of [Phalcon\Mvc\Model](api/Phalcon_Mvc_Model).
 For this to work as expected it is necessary to have properly defined a primary key in the entity to determine whether a record should be updated or created.

 Also the method executes associated validators, virtual foreign keys and events that are defined in the model: